ArchWand/Hotkeys/README.md

 ## How to use
 Download the files, and make sure you have AutoHotkey installed.
 If you installed as a .zip, you should extract it.
 If you want this to run automatically at startup, right click the file in file explorer and select create shortcut.
-Press win+R to bring up the run prompt, and type `shell:startup`.
+Press `win`+`R` to bring up the run prompt, and type `shell:startup`.
+This should open another file explorer window into the startup apps folder.
 Move the shortcut into there.

 ## Window Logger
 This creates a log of all the windows that are open.
 It is triggered whenever any modifier keys (`ctrl`, `win`, `alt`) or `tab` is pressed.